Chaose3/Chaotick/README.md

 This bot sends daily stock signals and alerts based on technical indicators (RSI, SMA, and MACD) to a Discord channel.
-Built with `discord.py`, `yfinance`, and `APScheduler`.
+Built with `discord`, `yfinance`, and `APScheduler`.